Tuesday, December 01, 2009

 Do make sure you aren't having unrealistic expectations about how early baby should fall asleep or how many hours a day he needs.
 When we hear these reports of babies sleeping for 14 total hours a day, it usually means they're in their crib for that long, whether crying, sleeping, or staring at the ceiling.

 Desiring rocking is also a deeply embedded instinct.
 It sounds as though your baby really needs this.
 Yes, it can get very tiring.
-In the absence of aunts and light-sleeping grandparents conveniently accessible around the village, some of us learn to cheat, and I think it's OK as long as baby and parents are both getting what they need, like some sleep.
+In the absence of aunts and light-sleeping grandparents conveniently accessible around the village, some of us learn to cheat, and I think it's okay as long as baby and parents are both getting what they need, like some sleep and comfort.
 Electric swings, vibrating chairs, and well-timed car rides can all be effective for many babies.

 Make sure that baby is not fussing out of discomfort.
 Is he gassy?
 Rashes?
 Watery or mucousy stools?
-He could simply be intolerant to some foods in your diet.
+He could simply be intolerant to some foods in your diet (cow's milk, nuts and soy are the three most common culprits).
 If you're sure this is not the case, then know that this is just a phase and do what you can to find the time and energy to help him sleep.
 They are tiny for such a very short time.
-You will be missing these days much more and much sooner than you think.
+You will be missing these days much more, and much sooner, than you think.
 Please follow your instincts and your heart.
 They're there for a reason.

 -